-

 Companies Act 1967 of Singapore (Companies Act)

-In general, parties are free to negotiate the terms and conditions of a private M&A transaction.
-In doing so, they will need to comply with the relevant provisions of the Companies Act, which is applicable to all companies incorporated, registered or carrying on business in Singapore.
+The Companies Act is applicable to all companies incorporated, registered or carrying on business in Singapore.
 The Accounting and Corporate Regulatory Authority of Singapore (ACRA) is the authority with regulatory oversight and is responsible for the administration of the Companies Act.

 Insolvency, Restructuring and Dissolution Act 2018 of Singapore (IRDA)